 The Host Hospital is responsible for maintenance of the ventilators and accompanying equipment in accordance with the vendor's maintenance schedule and equipment operating manual.
-MOH coordinates preventative maintenance agreements with vendors for each of the 3 types of ventilators in the stockpile.
-Table 3 below outlines the preventative maintenance services offered by the vendors.
+MOH coordinates preventative maintenance agreements with vendors for ventilators in the stockpile.
+The Preventative Maintenance (PM) schedule for Ventilators is available via the following link: Preventative Maintenance (PM) Schedule for Ventilators Table 3